 A Montessori teacher should act as a role model and have an eye for thorough observation during classroom activities.

 A job as a Montessori teacher is financially secured.
-There is a very high demand and job openings for Montessori Trained teachers in India due to the Montessori method’s growing popularity in the country.
+There is a very high demand and job openings for Montessori Trained teachers in the USA due to the Montessori method’s growing popularity in the country.

 The demand for Montessori teachers is often so high that some institutions offer to provide sponsorship to candidates in exchange for them to teach for a couple of years.